bajames/resume/README.md

     * Canada
     * United Kingdom

-(Open)2 projects
-(Open)2 recommendations
-Pat Wibbeler
-Pat Wibbeler
-Senior Engineering Manager - Mobile Document Applications at Adobe Barnaby is on my short-short list.
+(Senior Engineering Manager - Mobile Document Applications at Adobe Barnaby is on my short-short list.
 He's an amazing coder, a superb mentor and an incredible teammate.
 He's helpful,...View Joe Steele
 Joe Steele